stereotype441/language/resources/type-system/inference.md

     - Initialize `{U_1, U_2, ...}` to a list of type schemas, of the same length as `{X_1, X_2, ...}`, each of which is `_`.

-    - Using subtype constraint generation, attempt to match `R_F` as a subtype of `K` with respect to the list of type variables `{X_1, X_2, ...}`.
+    - Using subtype constraint generation, attempt to match `R_F_2` as a subtype of `K` with respect to the list of type variables `{X_1, X_2, ...}`.

       - If this succeeds, then accumulate the resulting list of type constraints